 From the profusion of waterways running through our coastal city and the biodiversity of the mighty Chesapeake Bay and Atlantic Ocean, to a unique history that predates the founding of our country, there is no shortage of educational opportunities and unforgettable fun to be had in Virginia Beach.
 Students can explore one of the most environmentally smart, energy efficient building in the world at the Chesapeake Bay Foundation’s Brock Environmental Center, climb back in time at the first lighthouse built in the newly-formed United States, and much, much more.
-With our arts scene, museums, rich history and unique coastal environment, this helpful homeschool guide has everything you need to help you find the perfect combination of education and vacation for your family in Virginia Beach.
+With our arts scene, museums, rich history and unique coastal environment, this helpful guide for those who are distance learning has everything you need to help you find the perfect combination of education and vacation for your family in Virginia Beach.

 Virginia’s only museum devoted to contemporary art, “MOCA”’s regularly changing exhibitions feature painting, photography, sculpture, glass, and mixed media from local and internationally acclaimed artists.
 The museum’s mission to foster awareness and understanding of the significant art of our time—and help young and old create their own—is embedded in every exhibit they host through gallery guides, audio tours, studio art classes and other interactive elements.
 And with more than 30-40 exhibits per year, it’s a place you can return again and again for a new experience.

 Inspiration from fellow students and teachers can be found in the museum’s Fleming Gallery.
 Changing monthly exhibits feature art in many mediums created by Hampton Roads students, Virginia Beach art teachers, and other community groups.

 For homeschool groups, the museum’s manager of school & educator programs can arrange a one hour guided inquiry based tour of the current exhibit, or two-hour tour that includes an art making activity inspired by it.